sarbajoy/AvitoDemandPredictionChallenge/README.md

   -Made user type variable binary

   -Dropped ID variables from training data set as ID does not affect the decision of ad being successful or not

-Currently performing:

-  -Data translation of region, city, parent and main categories

-  -Making these variables binary

-  -Converting dates to day of the week (e.g converting 27-04-2018 to Friday) and then making them binary variables
+  -Converting dates to day of the week (e.g converting 27-04-2018 to Friday)

   -Counting number of parameter variables present in each row

   -Splitting data up

+Currently performing:

   -Generating generalized linear regression model